mideind/Tokenizer/README.rst

   not split off into a separate period token, as before.
 * Version 2.0.7: Added ``TOK.COMPANY`` token type; fixed a few abbreviations;
-  renamed parameter ``text`` to ``text_or_gen`` in functions that accept a string or a string iterator
+  renamed parameter ``text`` to ``text_or_gen`` in functions that accept a string or a string iterator.
-* Version 2.0.6: Fixed handling of abbreviations such as *m.v.* (*miðað við*) that should not start a new sentence even if the following word is capitalized
+* Version 2.0.6: Fixed handling of abbreviations such as *m.v.* (*miðað við*) that should not start a new sentence even if the following word is capitalized.
-* Version 2.0.5: Fixed bug where single uppercase letters were erroneously being recognized as abbreviations, causing prepositions such as 'Í' and 'Á' at the beginning of sentences to be misunderstood in ReynirPackage
+* Version 2.0.5: Fixed bug where single uppercase letters were erroneously being recognized as abbreviations, causing prepositions such as 'Í' and 'Á' at the beginning of sentences to be misunderstood in ReynirPackage.
-* Version 2.0.4: Added imperfect abbreviations (*amk.*, *osfrv.*); recognized *klukkan hálf tvö* as a ``TOK.TIME``
+* Version 2.0.4: Added imperfect abbreviations (*amk.*, *osfrv.*); recognized *klukkan hálf tvö* as a ``TOK.TIME``.
-* Version 2.0.3: Fixed bug in ``detokenize()`` where abbreviations, domains and e-mails containing periods were wrongly split
+* Version 2.0.3: Fixed bug in ``detokenize()`` where abbreviations, domains and e-mails containing periods were wrongly split.
 * Version 2.0.2: Spelled-out day ordinals are no longer included as a part of ``TOK.DATEREL`` tokens.
-Thus, *þriðji júní* is now a ``TOK.WORD`` followed by a ``TOK.DATEREL``. *3. júní* continues to be parsed as a single ``TOK.DATEREL``
+Thus, *þriðji júní* is now a ``TOK.WORD`` followed by a ``TOK.DATEREL``. *3. júní* continues to be parsed as a single ``TOK.DATEREL``.
-* Version 2.0.1: Order of abbreviation meanings within the ``token.val`` field made deterministic; fixed bug in measurement unit handling
+* Version 2.0.1: Order of abbreviation meanings within the ``token.val`` field made deterministic; fixed bug in measurement unit handling.
 * Version 2.0.0: Added command line tool; added ``split_into_sentences()``
   and ``detokenize()`` functions; removed ``convert_telno`` option;
   splitting of coalesced tokens made more robust;
   added ``TOK.SSN``, ``TOK.MOLECULE``, ``TOK.USERNAME`` and
-  ``TOK.SERIALNUMBER`` token kinds; abbreviations can now have multiple meanings
+  ``TOK.SERIALNUMBER`` token kinds; abbreviations can now have multiple meanings.
-* Version 1.4.0: Added the ``**options`` parameter to the ``tokenize()`` function, giving control over the handling of numbers, telephone numbers, and 'kludgy' ordinals
+* Version 1.4.0: Added the ``**options`` parameter to the ``tokenize()`` function, giving control over the handling of numbers, telephone numbers, and 'kludgy' ordinals.
 * Version 1.3.0: Added ``TOK.DOMAIN`` and ``TOK.HASHTAG`` token types;
-  improved handling of capitalized month name *Ágúst*, which is now recognized when following an ordinal number; improved recognition of telephone numbers; added abbreviations
+  improved handling of capitalized month name *Ágúst*, which is now recognized when following an ordinal number; improved recognition of telephone numbers; added abbreviations.
-* Version 1.2.3: Added abbreviations; updated GitHub URLs
+* Version 1.2.3: Added abbreviations; updated GitHub URLs.
 * Version 1.2.2: Added support for composites with more than two parts, i.e.
-  *„dómsmála-, ferðamála-, iðnaðar- og nýsköpunarráðherra“*; added support for ``±`` sign; added several abbreviations
+  *„dómsmála-, ferðamála-, iðnaðar- og nýsköpunarráðherra“*; added support for ``±`` sign; added several abbreviations.
-* Version 1.2.1: Fixed bug where the name *Ágúst* was recognized as a month name; Unicode nonbreaking and invisible space characters are now removed before tokenization
+* Version 1.2.1: Fixed bug where the name *Ágúst* was recognized as a month name; Unicode nonbreaking and invisible space characters are now removed before tokenization.
 * Version 1.2.0: Added support for Unicode fraction characters;
-  enhanced handing of degrees (°, °C, °F); fixed bug in cubic meter measurement unit; more abbreviations
+  enhanced handing of degrees (°, °C, °F); fixed bug in cubic meter measurement unit; more abbreviations.
-* Version 1.1.2: Fixed bug in liter (``l`` and ``ltr``) measurement units
+* Version 1.1.2: Fixed bug in liter (``l`` and ``ltr``) measurement units.
-* Version 1.1.1: Added ``mark_paragraphs()`` function
+* Version 1.1.1: Added ``mark_paragraphs()`` function.
 * Version 1.1.0: All abbreviations in ``Abbrev.conf`` are now
   returned with their meaning in a tuple in ``token.val``;
-  handling of 'mbl.is' fixed
+  handling of 'mbl.is' fixed.
-* Version 1.0.9: Added abbreviation 'MAST'; harmonized copyright headers
+* Version 1.0.9: Added abbreviation 'MAST'; harmonized copyright headers.
-* Version 1.0.8: Bug fixes in ``DATEREL``, ``MEASUREMENT`` and ``NUMWLETTER`` token handling; added 'kWst' and 'MWst' measurement units; blackened
+* Version 1.0.8: Bug fixes in ``DATEREL``, ``MEASUREMENT`` and ``NUMWLETTER`` token handling; added 'kWst' and 'MWst' measurement units; blackened.
-* Version 1.0.7: Added ``TOK.NUMWLETTER`` token type
+* Version 1.0.7: Added ``TOK.NUMWLETTER`` token type.
-* Version 1.0.6: Automatic merging of Unicode ``COMBINING ACUTE ACCENT`` and ``COMBINING DIAERESIS`` code points with vowels
+* Version 1.0.6: Automatic merging of Unicode ``COMBINING ACUTE ACCENT`` and ``COMBINING DIAERESIS`` code points with vowels.
-* Version 1.0.5: Date/time and amount tokens coalesced to a further extent
+* Version 1.0.5: Date/time and amount tokens coalesced to a further extent.
 * Version 1.0.4: Added ``TOK.DATEABS``, ``TOK.TIMESTAMPABS``,
-  ``TOK.MEASUREMENT``
+  ``TOK.MEASUREMENT``.